SACHSTech/ICS4U-native-gr11review-part2v4/README.md

 <br><br>
 ### File I/O 3
-Write a method `vowelCount` that reads a file containing one word per line and returns the word that has the highest number of vowels (a, e, i, o, u).
+Write a method `vowelCount` that reads a file containing one word per line and returns the word that has the highest number of vowels (`a`, `e`, `i`, `o`, `u`).
 If there is a tie (i.e. multiple words with the same number of vowels), return the first word that reaches the maximum vowel count.

 #### Method Signature
 ```java